 - Perks and rewards.
 The vitamin company Care/Of offers customers rewards for keeping up with their routine through their app.

 Maybe you try a combination of offerings.
 Or perhaps you consider trying out one value-add at a time.
-Whatever you do, just make sure that what you’re providing is something you know your customers will value and that is sustainable for your brand.
-This may require you to gather insights through user research before launching your new initiative.
+Whatever you do, make sure that what you’re providing is something you know your customers will value—knowing what they value may require you to gather insights through user research before launching your new initiative.

 Root Your Customers to Your Brand by Fostering a Deeper Connection